strawgate/es-knowledge-base-mcp/readme.md

 ## Features / Tools

-The server exposes the following tools for use by MCP clients (like AI agents), based on the connected `esdocmanagermcp` server:
+The server exposes the following tools for use by MCP clients (like AI agents), based on the connected `es_knowledge_base_mcp` server:

 *   **`get_documentation_types(include_doc_count: bool = False)`**:
     *   **Description:** Retrieves the list of documentation types (indices) available.
 Useful for discovering specific indices to target with `search_specific_documentation`.